 By law in North America, every commercially prepared cat food must publish a 'Guaranteed Analysis' that describes the percentages of protein, fat, fiber and moisture that are contained within the product.
 Although these aren't exact values, they do allow us to approximate and compare the total amount of protein and carbohydrates that are contained in each product.
 It's also important to note manufacturers are not required to list a product's ash content.
 In cat food, ash is the term used to represent the inorganic minerals (like phosphorous, calcium, zinc and iron) that exist in the product.
 In products in which ash content is not reported, CatFoodDB will assume 3% ash content in wet foods, and 6% in dry. thes

 Similar to their ingredient score, each product is also scored based on its nutritional analysis - those products that have higher amounts of protein and lower amounts of carbohydrates reported in this nutritional breakdown are scored higher.

-The 10 products below scored highest of all the products in the CatFoodDB database, each earning either 9 or 10 paws for their nutrition levels and ingredient lists.
-All are high in protein, low in carbohydrates, and are free of starchy fillers and by-products.
+The 11 products below scored highest of all the products in the CatFoodDB database, each earning top scores for their nutrition levels and ingredient lists.
+All are high in protein, low in carbohydrates, and are generally free of starchy fillers and by-products.